DemetriadS/Algorithms-exercises/solutions/longest-increasing-path-in-a-matrix.md

 5. Complexity analysis
    - Each cell is processed once, and each recursive call checks up to 4 neighbors.
    - Using memoization ensures we do not process the same cell multiple times.
+   - The total time spent on the searchPath function is proportional to O(m _ n), m being number of rows and n being number of columns, so the time complexity will be O(m _ n).
+   - the space complexity i think it will be the same, O(m \* n) since we need space for each call.

 # Final TypeScript solution code